cdzombak/timebot/README.md

 1. Clone the repo and run `npm install`
 2. [Create a bot token](https://get.slack.help/hc/en-us/articles/215770388-Create-and-regenerate-API-tokens) in Slack.
 Put it in `token.txt`. (“Seamlessly translates times for everyone in the channel.” is a nice thing to put in the “What this bot does” field.)
 3. Run `npm start`
+4. Invite timebot to one or more channels

 ## License